andysinx/QAOA-SoftQUBO-PMU-Graph-Aware-Variational-Optimization-for-Power-Grid-Observability/README.md

 # ⚡🧠📊 QAOA-SoftQUBO-PMU: Graph-Aware Variational Optimization for PMU Placement ⚛️💻

+### 📌 Reference

 This repository contains the full experimental framework supporting the study:

-**“Soft-QUBO Relaxations with Graph-Aware QAOA for PMU Placement”**
+- **“G. Acampora, E. Esposito, N. Paterakis, A. Senese.
+Soft-QUBO Relaxations with Graph-Aware QAOA for PMU Placement.”**

 The work investigates how different problem formulations (QUBO, PUBO, and relaxed penalty-based QUBO) and different QAOA mixing strategies (standard vs graph-aware) affect performance, scalability, and noise robustness in the **Optimal PMU Placement problem** for power systems.